Salamence064/Zeta2D/docs/collisions.md

 ```

 <span style="color:slategrey">Description:</span>

-&ensp; &ensp; Return a bool representing if a ray intersects an AABB and determine the distance to the point of intersection..
+* Return a bool representing if a ray intersects an AABB and determine the distance to the point of intersection..

 <span style="color:slategrey">Parameters:</span>